jrnewton/udemy-css-complete-guide/_notes/NOTES.md

 * none: element is not visible but present in the DOM.
 It does not block a position in the layout.
 * block
 * inline
-* inline-block: render like an inline element (Ie renders next to adjacent elements) with additional box properties like x-top, x-bottom and width, height available.
-TODO: confirm all box properties are true.
+* inline-block: render like an inline element (Ie renders next to adjacent elements) with additional box properties like x-top, x-bottom and width, height available. __TODO__: confirm all box properties are true.

 There is also `visibility: none` which will hide the element but the element will continue to block it's position in the layout.